 Being both under and overweight can have a huge impact on fertility.
-If you are underweight (a BMI of 18.5 or less), you many have trouble getting pregnant, as your body may stop producing oestrogen.
+If you are underweight (a BMI of 18.5 or less), you may have trouble getting pregnant, as your body may stop producing oestrogen.
 This can cause irregular menstrual cycles or even cause ovulation to stop altogether.
 Being malnourished can lead to poor quality eggs and you may not be able to support a developing baby in the uterus.

 A BMI in the obese range can also make it difficult to get pregnant.
 The higher the number of fat cells you have, the more oestrogen you produce, which can affect ovulation and cause irregular cycles.
 It can also lower your chances of conceiving with certain fertility treatments such as IVF.
-Even with regular ovulatory cycles, overweight women have lower pregnancy rates than women of a normal weight.
+Even with regular ovulatory cycles, overweight women have lower pregnancy rates than women of normal weight.

 Other health conditions associated with obesity can also impact pregnancy such as insulin resistance, thyroid disease and diabetes.

-Being overweight during pregnancy can have it’s own health complications as it increases the risk of other health problems.
+Being overweight during pregnancy can have its own health complications as it increases the risk of other health problems.
 It can lead to:

 – High blood pressure during pregnancy (gestational hypertension)

-– Gestational diabetes (diabetes that starts during pregnancy): This can also cause low blood sugar in the infant, and may results in larger babies being produced (which can pose complications for the mother during the birthing process)
+– Gestational diabetes (diabetes that starts during pregnancy): This can also cause low blood sugar in the infant, and may result in larger babies being produced (which can pose complications for the mother during the birthing process)

-– Increased risk for C-sections and post partum haemorrhage
+– Increased risk for C-sections and postpartum haemorrhage

 – Premature babies